 Death by Auto or Vehicular Homicide

-The Death by Auto or Vessel statute can be found section § 2C:11-5 within the New Jersey Statutes.
-Death by Auto is criminal homicide and is committed when a person causes the death of another person by driving a vehicle or vessel recklessly.
+The Death by Auto or Vessel statute can be found in section § 2C:11-5 within the New Jersey Statutes.
+Death by Auto is a criminal homicide and is committed when a person causes the death of another person by driving a vehicle or vessel recklessly.
 A person acts recklessly with respect to a material element of an offense when he consciously disregards a substantial and unjustifiable risk that the material element exists or will result from his conduct.

 Death by Auto is related and should be considered with the crimes of Murder, Aggravated Manslaughter, Reckless Manslaughter.

 Murder is the most serious crime in New Jersey’s state law.
-Manslaughter and Aggravated Manslaughter are similar crimes where a person is killed but the defendant did not the possess the requisite mental state that Murder requires (knowingly or purposely).
+Manslaughter and Aggravated Manslaughter are similar crimes where a person is killed but the defendant did not possess the requisite mental state that Murder requires (knowingly or purposely).

 The Bianchi Law Group is made up of former trial prosecutors and other “of counsel” attorneys who have handled the investigations and prosecutions of most crimes in New Jersey and will defend you for all federal and state crimes in New Jersey including Death by Auto and Vehicular Homicide.